Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of coral

-• Coral is a natural source of calcium and magnesium, essential minerals for maintaining bone density and dental health.
-It can also aid in the prevention of osteoporosis in the elderly.
+• Coral is a natural source of calcium and magnesium, two minerals essential for bone and dental health.

-• It is also suggested that coral promotes better communication between the nervous system and the brain, which is why it is associated with the thalamus, the regulator of sensory functions.
+• It is sometimes associated with improved communication between the nervous system and the brain, particularly with the thalamus, which regulates sensory functions.

 Healing properties and benefits of red coral

-• It is also attributed with beneficial virtues for treating disorders related to the kidneys, bladder, and parathyroid, emphasizing its potential role in maintaining the balance of the urinary and endocrine systems.
+• Red coral is associated with functions related to the kidneys, bladder, and parathyroid, reflecting its historical role in supporting the balance of the urinary and endocrine systems.

-• Red coral is also recommended for helping regulate menstrual issues, offering natural support to alleviate discomfort associated with this vital cycle.
+• It is also used to regulate the menstrual cycle, providing support acknowledged in certain cultures to relieve discomfort associated with this vital rhythm.

-• Red coral also acts as a powerful shield against negative energies.
-In lithotherapy, it is often used as a protective talisman, especially for children and pregnant women, to ensure effective energetic protection.
+• Historically, it has been employed as a shield against negative influences, often worn as a protective talisman, especially for children and pregnant women.

 Healing properties and benefits of black coral